 You had never fired someone before.
 It was one of the most uncomfortable things you had had to do since starting your business.
-However, you never expected it to also result in the biggest threat to your business to date.
+However, you never expected it to also result in the biggest threat to your business to date, a ghost user aka ghost account.

 It was a dark, stormy night.
 Earlier that day you had to let go of your underperforming assistant, Gary.